 It’s pretty well known at this point that many ticks carry dangerous illnesses so it can be alarming finding a tick on your skin, especially so if they are already burrowed in.
 The best way to prevent having a tick bite you is preventing them from getting on your skin altogether, they do say an ounce of prevention is worth a pound of cure after all.
 We recommend getting your property sprayed for ticks to eliminate these pests on your property of course, but we can’t protect everywhere!
 If you are hiking, camping, or on vacation, here are some strategies to avoid being bitten by a tick.

-- Know that Long Island only harbors 3 species of hard-shell ticks: Deer Ticks, Lone Star Ticks & Dog Ticks.
-Hard shell ticks come in male/female and 3 sizes: small (larvae), medium (nymph), and large (adult).
+- Be familiar with the species.
+Long Island is natives to 3 species of hard-shell ticks: deer ticks, Lone Star ticks, & og ticks.
+Hardshell ticks come in male/female and 3 sizes: small (larvae), medium (nymph), and large (adult).
 The actual sizes are somewhere between a poppy seed, a sesame seed, and a very small watermelon pit.

-- Know that ticks are alive year-round, yes, even in the winter!
+- Be aware of seasonal tick activity.
+Ticks are active and alive, nearly year-round and yes, even in the winter.
 They are just less active as the weather is cold.
 They can freeze under a pile of leaves and then start crawling around again when they warm up.

-- Know that not all ticks carry diseases!
+- Understand that not all ticks carry diseases.
 There are studies underway to determine exact probabilities, but suffice it to say that if you are bitten by a tick, your chances of becoming ill with a tick-borne disease are roughly 50/50.

 We hope this advice is helpful to everyone out there.
-We hope you can stay safe, and be prepared – FIGHT THE BITE!
+We hope you can stay safe and be prepared.